claw0ry/snowy/README.md

         > snowy --instance https://dev3843.service-now.com --user username:password incident
         > snowy --instance https://dev3848.service-now.com --user username incident

+  --client-id
+        Specify the client id for the ServiceNow OAuth2.0 application to authenticate with.
+This will enforce OAuth2 authentication instead of Basic Authentication.

+        Only relevant if COMMAND is login.
+Must be used in conjuction with --instance.
+For more information run 'snowy login --help'.

   --auth-file
-        By default, Snowy will look for credentials in environment variables or ~/.snowy.
-But you can specify another path to a credential file if you want.
+        You can specify a path to an auth-file if you want. snowy will then use the credentials in that file to authenticate through Basic Authentication.

         Examples: